56quarters/killer/README.md

 `--disable-kill` Don't send a final `SIGKILL` after repeatedly sending `SIGTERM`

+Killer will exit with status code `0` if it was able to successfully stop a process.
+If the pid of a non-existent process is given, this will be treated as a success.

+It will exit with status code `1` if a signal could not be sent (due to permission errors) or if the process did not stop in time.

 ## Motivation

 Why does this exist?
 Why build a glorified version of the `kill` command?
 Some backstory...